tlevine/dada.pink/places/index.rst

 Cheap
     ?

-Here are places that I should at least see.
+Here are places that Rachel (if I'm remembering her name correctly) said I should at least see.

 * https://en.wikipedia.org/wiki/Kennecott,_Alaska
 * Reunion
 * Southern France
 * Mauratius

-Courses

-* Landmark
-* Vipasana
-  * Dho..something
-* Rainbow family gatherings